awsdocs/aws-single-sign-on-user-guide/doc_source/troubleshooting.md

 ## Directory users cannot reset their password<a name="issue5"></a>

-When a directory user resets their password using the **Forgot Password?** option during sign\-in of the user portal, their new password must adhere to the default password policy as described in [Password requirements for the AWS SSO identity store](password-requirements.md)\.
+When a directory user resets their password using the **Forgot Password?** option during sign\-in of the user portal, their new password must adhere to the default password policy as described in [Password requirements when managing identities in AWS SSO](password-requirements.md)\.

 If a user enters a password that adheres to the policy and then receives the error `We couldn't update your password`, check to see if AWS CloudTrail recorded the failure\.
 This can be done by searching in the Event History console of CloudTrail using the following filter: